 Cages can be implanted from the front or back of the spine.
 Surgery from the back of the spine may be needed to remove bone spurs or a herniated disc into the spinal canal.
 In these instances, the cages can be implanted from the back, without having to make an additional incision in the patient’s abdomen.

 Most often, the cages are put in during surgery through the front of the spine.
 Working from the front can be done with an open procedure, where a large incision is made through the abdomen.
 This procedure is being perfected with the use of a laparoscope, a TV camera that allows the doctor to see inside the abdominal cavity while working on the spine.
 This method only requires a few small incisions, which seems to help patients to heal and start moving more quickly after surgery.
 Using a laparoscope for this procedure is difficult and may not be possible in all cases.

 To see and work on the problem disc from the front, the surgeon makes an incision in the abdomen.
 The size of the incision depends on whether a laparoscope will be used.
 Organs and vessels are carefully moved aside.
 The problem disc is located using another type of special instrument called a fluoroscope (a special X-ray machine that shows the images on a TV screen).

 In most cases, two cages are placed side by side to replace one disc.
-The surgeon drills two holes through the front of the disc.
+The spine surgeon drills two holes through the front of the disc.
 Before putting one cage into each hole, the doctor prepares the cages.
 Bone graft may be taken from your pelvis bone through a small incision on your side.
 A second incision may not be needed if your surgeon uses a bone graft substitute.

 The surgeon packs the cages with the bone graft and inserts the cages side by side into the drill holes.
 A fluoroscope is used to make sure the cages are in the correct position.
 The abdominal incisions are sewn together, completing the surgery.